Find Affordable College Courses

 #160 in Popularity (Master's)

-The following table lists how many non-professional general legal studies graduations there were in 2020-2021 for each degree level.
+The following table lists how many non-professional general legal studies graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads